valtimo-platform/valtimo-documentation/using-valtimo/form-link/configure-task.md

 ![Configuring a form link](img/configure-form-link-ui.png)

-## Configuring a form link through the application project
+## Configuring a form link through application project files

 In order to connect a form or form flow to a task, the following steps are necessary: